Mariator-pro/edgetx-pid-wobble/README.md

 2. **Model Settings → Telemetry → Discover new sensors**.
 3. Confirm that the entry **`FM`** (text sensor) appears in the sensor list.

-### 3. Register the script as a Mix Script
+### 3. Register the script as a Mixer Script

 1. **Model Settings → Mixer Scripts**.
 2. Pick a free slot and select `wobble`.
 3. Map the inputs to the switches you want to use:
    - **Enable** — your release switch (edge-triggered: must be flipped OFF→ON **after** boot to grant release)
    - **Wobble** — your activation switch (level-triggered: wobble runs while up, stops the moment it goes down)
-   - **AmpScale** *(optional)* — a poti or switch to scale the wobble amplitude live: at −100% the wobble runs at 50% strength, at +100% at 150%, at 0 or unassigned at the unchanged 100%
+   - **AmpScale** *(optional)* — a poti or switch to scale the wobble amplitude live: at −100% the wobble runs at 50% strength, at +100% at 150%.
+Centered or unassigned → 100% (unchanged).
 4. Save.

-> **About switch positions:** A source value `> 0` is treated as ON, `≤ 0` as OFF.
+> **About switch positions for Enable and Wobble:** A source value `> 0` is treated as ON, `≤ 0` as OFF.
 On a 3-position switch, only the **upper** position counts as ON — the middle position is OFF, so an accidental nudge into mid won't release or activate the wobble.

 ### 4. Wire the Mix outputs into Roll and Pitch